pgresham/ports-quiz/README.md

 # ports-quiz
 ## Ports Quiz for Network+ Exam

+###What is it?
 This is a simple study tool to learn the port/protocol associations on the CompTIA Network+ exam among others.

+###How do I use it?
+To use the default program, simply run the ports_quiz.py script in the same directory as the default.txt quiz file.
+The script will first ask for a file to read from.
+Pressing enter accepts the default vale of ***default.txt***.
+I will discuss custom files later in this readme.
+It will show you a protocol and you answer with the port or ports associated with it.
+For instance let's say you see
+***ssh>***
+you'd answer ***22*** and get the response ***correct!***
+If you entered ***23*** however, it will tell you the right answer and recycle the quetion back into the rotation.

+###Great, I know my ports.
+Can I make a custom file?
-The code could easily be adapted to quiz just about anything and includes a commented out snippet at the beginning to generate the array hard-coded into the script.
-This commented out section could also be integrated into a function to generate on-the-fly quizzes or a file that could be loaded and changed.
+Yes!
+The code can easily be adapted to quiz just about anything using the quiz_maker.py script included with the main file.
+If you want to manually make your own file, format your text file as follows:

+question 1:answer 1
+question 2:answer 2
+...and so on to question n: answer n

+As a note, the parser reads each line as a question answer pair, so multi-line questions will need to be put on a single line.

+###Can I use this code or any part of if for my own project?
-Licensed under CC0.
+It's Licensed under CC0.
 Go nuts.